Scale-bridging within a complex model hierarchy for investigation of a metal-fueled circular energy economy by use of Bayesian model calibration with model error quantification: Results

 \subsection{Modeling of temperature in the flame region}

 As has been seen in Section~\ref{RS_ClassicTCali}, it is not possible to calibrate a single PSR temperature for covering the full design space of operating conditions.
-This holds, even if a model error is considered, as the physical problem is known well enough to know that results mostly are sensitive to temperature, and a range of $\approx\SI{300}{\kelvin}$ will not lead to meaningful results in terms of reduction degrees.
+This holds, even if a model error is considered, as the physical problem is known well enough to know that results mostly are sensitive to temperature, and a range of $\sim\SI{300}{\kelvin}$ will not lead to meaningful results in terms of reduction degrees.

-Therefore, more or different model paramters are needed for accurately modeling the reduction degrees that can be obtained in the lab reactor.
-One possible approach would be to increase the number of CRN parameters, e.g. the number of modeling blocks, which is usually done in the CRN context if the CRN is not able to capture higher-fidelity results, see e.g. \cite{Trespi2021}.
+Therefore, more or different model parameters are needed for accurately modeling the reduction degrees that can be obtained in the lab reactor across various operation points.
+One possible approach would be to increase the number of CRN parameters, e.g. the number of modeling blocks, which is usually done in the CRN context, see e.g. \cite{Trespi2021}.
 However, as discussed above, the present problem is different, as it is not the CRN per se, which is not able to model the experimental data for given conditions, but the task is to find a model being valid for many operating conditions at once.
 This is why the authors propose to model the temperature itself, by the introduction of meta parameters to the CRN model.
 In order to achieve a suitable temperature model, it has to be investigated how the temperature depends on the operating conditions, that is, the species mass flows provided to the reactor.

-It is assumed that the hydrogen and oxygen flow rate are the parameters that have the strongest influence on the average temperature in the flame region.
+It is assumed that the hydrogen and oxygen flow rates are the parameters that have the strongest influence on the average temperature in the flame region.